amstee/EasyCut/services/auth/README.md

 This service allow easy cut services or any other third party to validate a easy cut user connection and permissions.

-It exposes four different endpoints :
+It exposes six different endpoints :

 ## Service status